 Even though integration of the personality may be a normal part of human development, as well as part of recovery from trauma, nevertheless there is the risk of feeling overwhelmed and destabilized by your efforts.
 You are challenging how your psyche defends against overwhelming emotions and memories related to an unbearable experience.
 You are accepting parts of yourself that at one point you felt you needed to disown in order to become socially acceptable.
 It doesn’t matter if what you are defending against someone else might find tolerable.
 What counts as a traumatic experience is unique to the individual; it cannot be defined in terms of the magnitude of the trauma.

-Something is traumatic because we cannot integrate what happened with the rest of our experiences.
+Something is traumatic because we cannot integrate what happened with the rest of our experiences and sense of self.
 At the time of the trauma, what transpired subjectively felt to be a threat to life, body integrity, or one’s sanity.
-For similar reasons, many defend against remembering how they tried to cope with the effects of sexual abuse, such as addictions and sexual promiscuity for which profound shame may be felt (and often have their own related traumas).
+For similar reasons, many defend against remembering how they tried to cope with the effects of sexual trauma, such as addictions or sexual promiscuity, for which profound shame can also be felt.
 By working with split off parts of the personality, and the secrets they hold, you open yourself up to what your psyche at one point decided was too great a threat to witness, let alone integrate.

 The psyche is a powerful force.
 According to Joseph Campbell,

 “The mad are those who, when they have broken contact with the mode of meaning, with the integrating component of thinking consciousness, cannot again restore it — whereas the great artist, like the shaman, like the paramahamsa, the ‘supreme wild gander’ of the titanic yogic flight, can be carried away and return.”